ChicagoDSA/roberts/index.md

 ---
 layout: default
 title: Robert's Rules
+description: Learn how to participate in DSA meetings.
 ---

 DSA working groups, committees, and legislative bodies across the United States use [Robert's Rules of Order](https://en.wikipedia.org/wiki/Robert's_Rules_of_Order) to conduct their discussions, debates, and votes.